Singular extension of critical Sobolev mappings with values into complete Riemannian manifolds: Examples

-\begin{example} A first non-trivial example is provided by warped-products of the type $\mathcal{N} := \R \times_f \mathcal{M}$, where $\mathcal{M}$ is any compact, connected, smooth Riemannian manifold and $f : \R \to \R$ is a smooth warping function, satisfying $0 < a \leq f \leq b$ for positive real numbers $a$ and $b$, and with bounded derivative up to order 3 (so to ensure $\mathcal{N}$ has $1$-bounded geometry, by Remark~\ref{rk:cpt} Remark~\ref{rk:k-bdd}).
-Recalling Remark~\ref{rk:cpt}, it is easily realised that $\mathcal{N}$ has uniformly polynomial growth.
+\begin{example} A first non-trivial example is provided by warped-products of the type $\mathcal{N} := \R \times_f \mathcal{M}$, where $\mathcal{M}$ is any compact, connected, smooth Riemannian manifold and $f : \R \to \R$ is a smooth warping function, satisfying $0 < a \leq f \leq b$ for positive real numbers $a$ and $b$, and with bounded derivative up to order 3 (so to ensure $\mathcal{N}$ has $1$-bounded geometry).
+Since every compact manifold has $1$-bounded geometry and uniformly polynomial growth \cite[Section~4]{Federer}, it follows that $\mathcal{N}$ has uniformly polynomial growth.
 Then, Theorem~\ref{thm:p} yields that $\mathcal{N}$ has a tubed embedding in $\R^\nu$ and our theorems can be applied. \end{example}

 \begin{example} Let $\mathcal{M}$ be a compact Riemannian manifold and let $\mathcal{N}$ be its universal Riemannian covering.
 Assume that $\pi_1(\mathcal{M})$ has polynomial growth.
 Then, $\mathcal{N}$ has uniformly polynomial growth (and viceversa; see, e.g., \cite[Corollary, p.~57]{Gromov}).
-Moreover, since $\mathcal{M}$ is compact and $\mathcal{N}$ is its universal covering, $\mathcal{N}$ has positive injectivity radius\footnote{In fact, $\inj \mathcal{M} \leq \inj \mathcal{N}$, as for any $p \in \mathcal{M}$ there holds $\inj_p \mathcal{M} \leq \inj_{\hat{p}} \mathcal{N}$ where $\hat{p}$ is any lift of $p$ to $\mathcal{N}$.} and bounded geometry.
+Moreover, since $\mathcal{M}$ is compact and $\mathcal{N}$ is its universal covering, $\mathcal{N}$ has positive injectivity radius\footnote{In fact, $\inj \mathcal{M} \leq \inj \mathcal{N}$, as for any $p \in \mathcal{M}$ there holds $\inj_p \mathcal{M} \leq \inj_{\hat{p}} \mathcal{N}$ where $\hat{p}$ is any lift of $p$ to $\mathcal{N}$.} and $1$-bounded geometry.
 Thus, by Theorem~\ref{thm:p}, $\mathcal{N}$ has an isometric Euclidean embedding with positive reach, and Theorems~\ref{thm:I},~\ref{thm:II},~\ref{thm:III} hold for maps with values into $\mathcal{N}$.